 The Minister can make further provision in regulations on connection of health information systems and authority for access by healthcare practitioners when such a connection is made.
-Security of personal data when health information systems are connected is subject to the Act on the Protection of Privacy as regards the Act on Data Protection and the [Processing]1) of Personal Data and to the Data Protection Authority's rules on security of personal data.
+Security of personal data when health information systems are connected is subject to the Act on the Protection of Privacy as regards the Processing of Personal Data (Data Protection Act) and to the Data Protection Authority's rules on security of personal data.